utdata/icj-class/css/css-class.md

 We used `clear: both` to make sure there are no floats affecting the footer.
 Still, because of floats, margins are acting super funky here, and the CSS doesn't understand how deep that nutrition section is, and that is why we have the crazy `200px` value on the margin.

-Tricks of the trade lesson #32: If it works, especially if you check all the browsers, then maybe it is good enough.
+Tricks of the trade lesson #32: If it works, especially if you check that it works in all the browsers (Chrome, Safari, Firefox, Edge), then maybe it is good enough.

 ## Save and push to Github

-If we haven't done so already, use the git cycle to push all your code to Github.
+Use the git cycle to push all your code to Github.

+## Turn in the assignment

+Turn in this Github URL to the Canvas assignment for CSS in-class.